 Students, faculty and staff share in University governance through a system of policy-making and advisory councils.
-Faculty members are selected by the academic area, staff members are selected by the Staff Advisory Council, and students are selected by the Student Government Association's Student Congress recommendation.
+Faculty members are selected by the academic area, staff members are selected by the division staff, and students are selected by the Student Government Association's Student Congress recommendation.

-The University President's Council consists of the following leaders:
+University President's Council

 - Provost and Vice President for Academic Affairs

 - Vice President for Administration

 - Vice President for Mission and Ministry

 - Vice President for Institutional Advancement

 - Vice President for Finance

+- Vice President for Institutional Enrollment

 - Vice President for Student Affairs

+- Athletics Director

-- Chief Technology Officer/Information Security Officer
+- Chief Technology Officer

 - Chief Communications Officer

-- Chief Enrollment Officer

 III.
-CAMPUS SERVICES and RESOURCES
+CAMPUS SERVICES AND RESOURCES